 - Domestic private insurance: If you want more convenience, the freedom to choose your own doctors and hospitals, a better experience if you need to receive medical treatment, and you do not mind the extra cost, then you should opt for Thai private health insurance.
 However, this may not be useful for retirees, as many companies exclude coverage for persons over the age of 65.

 - International health insurance: If you want a wider range of health insurance, not only in Thailand but abroad as well, then you can choose a comprehensive international health insurance plan, which is often the best insurance plan for expats who tend to travel between their country of residence and their home country.
-You can choose the best Thai health insurance by browsing through different plans online, via companies such as Foyer Global Health, International Citizens Insurance or Insubuy which allow for easy comparison.
+You can choose the best Thai health insurance by browsing through different plans online, via online marketplaces such as International Citizens Insurance or Insubuy which allow for easy comparison.

 Cost of Health Insurance in Thailand